The Continuous Tensor Abstraction: Where Indices are Real: Related Works

+\para{Dense Tensor Programming Models} Tensor programming, rooted in Fortran's array data structure~\cite{fortran}, has provided a foundation for diverse applications.
 In recent years, the machine learning community has introduced frameworks like TensorFlow~\cite{tensorflow}, Jax~\cite{jax}, and PyTorch~\cite{pytorch}, inspired by tensor-focused languages like Matlab~\cite{matlab} and NumPy~\cite{numpy}.
 These frameworks are instrumental in developing machine learning models, which heavily rely on tensor operations.
 The latest advancements in scheduling languages~\cite{halide, tvm} have played a pivotal role in enhancing the performance of tensor-based programs.
 They separate tensor programs into what to compute (algorithm) and how to compute (schedule), simplifying the creation of high-performance tensor programs and the exploration of various loop transformations.

-\para{Sparse tensor programming models} Many of our designs take inspiration from existing sparse tensor programming models.
-Sparse tensors, unlike their dense counterparts, provide multiple storage format options.
-The level format abstraction, originally introduced in TACO~\cite{taco,format}, explains the diversity of existing sparse formats by introducing the concepts of a coordinate hierarchy and level format.
-This abstraction has further evolved into the fibertree abstraction~\cite{fibertree}, which serves as a foundational format abstraction for our continuous tensors.
+\para{Sparse Tensor Programming Models} Many of our designs take inspiration from existing sparse tensor programming models.
+Sparse tensors provide multiple storage formats.
+The level format abstraction, originally introduced in TACO~\cite{format}, explains the diversity of sparse formats by introducing the concepts of a coordinate hierarchy and level format.
+This abstraction has further evolved into the fibertree abstraction~\cite{fibertree}, which serves as a format abstraction for our work.